zachleigh/laravel-property-bag/README.md

     ]
 ];
 ```
 Each setting must contain an array of allowed values and a default value.
+It is also possible to use [validation rules](#validation-rules) instead of hardcoding allowed values.

 ##### 3. Set the setting from the user model or from the global settings() helper
 ```php